 This headphone has a very good battery life and in our tests, it lasted for more than 10 hours with a single charge.
-It took approximately an hour to charge.
+It took approximately 1 hour to charge.

 The headphone maintains good quality sound even till a distance of 15 feet, after which the connection becomes wonky.

-Overall, these wireless headphones by Sony are your best bet if you are looking for a wireless headphone with good sound quality and noise isolation.
+Overall, the MDR650 wireless headphones by Sony is the best bet if you are looking for a wireless headphone with good sound quality and noise isolation.
 The mic also is very suitable for calling purpose with good voice clarity.
-If wireless is what you prefer then this headphone is the best choice in this price range.
+If wireless what you prefer then this headphone is the best choice in this price range.

 A note on Warranty and Service

-Sennheiser has the best warranty policy of the brands we tested.
-They have a 2-year warranty policy, plus, they offer repair services post warranty.
-This is very unusual.
-We’ve never seen this kind of warranty policy in any of the products we’ve tested so far.
+Sennheiser: Sennheiser has the best warranty policy of the brands we tested.
+They have a 2-year warranty policy, plus, they offer repair services post warranty!
 You can call the number on the box you receive and then ship the headphone to them for service.
 The invoice or bill copy is the warranty card, so keep it safe.